 What is Anglicanism?

-Distinctively, Anglicans are the third largest body of Christians in the world after Roman Catholicism and Eastern Orthodoxy, representing 85 million worshippers in 164 countries.
+Distinctively, Anglicans are the third largest family of Christians in the world after Roman Catholicism and Eastern Orthodoxy, representing 85 million worshippers in 164 countries.
 Our heritage has been shaped by the witness of the early church, the missionary work of Augustine of Canterbury in England in the 500s, the Reformation of the 1500s, and the East African Revival of the 1900s.

-Anglicanism seeks to be a faithful expression of mere Christianity - striving to believe and practice the faith “once for all delivered to the saints” (Jude 3) which unites Christians across both centuries and continents.
+Anglicanism seeks to be a faithful expression of mere Christianity - striving to believe and practice the faith “once for all delivered to the saints” (Jude 3) which unites all Christians across both centuries and continents.

 • Historical rootedness and contemporary mission

-Anglicans are simultaneously evangelical (Gospel-centered), catholic (“according to the whole”), and charismatic (attuned to the work of the Holy Spirit).
+Anglican Christians are simultaneously evangelical (Gospel-centered), catholic (“according to the whole”), and charismatic (attuned to the work of the Holy Spirit).

 In addition to John Stott, other well-known Anglican Christians include Thomas Cranmer, John Newton, William Wilberforce, George Whitfield, John and Charles Wesley, Charles Simeon, Jane Austen, C.S.
 Lewis, Dorothy Sayers, TS Eliot, JI Packer, NT Wright, and Benjamin Kwashi.